©2016 The Brotherhood Synagogue 28 Gramercy Park South, New York, NY 10003 Main Tel: (212) 674-5750 Nursery School: (212) 995-9867

 We are very proud that, in addition to its architectural significance, our building also has historical significance.
 While the Quakers were traditionally pacifists, members of the 20th Street Meeting House took an active role in the Abolitionist movement during the Civil War era.
 Some members traveled South to open trade schools for freed slaves.
 Even more significantly, historical records indicate that members of the 20th Street Meeting House sheltered fugitive slaves on the second floor of the building – a stop on the Underground Railroad.
 The tunnel underneath our building that was used as an escape route for runaway slaves is still visible and accessible today.

-The Beauty in the Details
+Beauty in the Details

 The original Quaker group had to obtain special permission to build a non-residential structure on Gramercy Park.
 The building was built using an innovative combination of heavy timber and iron post and beam.
 The exterior materials include light brick and a Dorchester Olive stone facade facing Gramercy Park.
-The front, large, wooden, double-doorway has a curved pediment, which mirrors the larger pediment atop the building.
+The front large wooden double-doorway has a curved pediment which mirrors the larger pediment atop the building.

 Inside the front doors, a pair of curving staircases with mahogany banisters leads to the sanctuary on the second floor.
-The sanctuary has a forty-foot high ceiling and consists of two stories — a main floor and balcony — which seat over 800 people.
+The sanctuary has a forty-foot high ceiling and consists of two stories — a main floor and balcony — which seats over 800 people.
 Iron columns provide support and twelve clear Georgian-style windows help create a light and airy atmosphere for prayer and reflection.